Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 }
 ```

-The `processPages` function executes the markdown rendering and template rendering and outputs the resulting files in the `gen/` directory.
+The `processPages` function executes the markdown rendering and outputs the resulting files in the `gen/` directory.

 Example: `pages/blog/2023-09-09-hello-world/page.md` ⟶ `gen/pages/blog/2023-09-09-hello-world/page.tmpl`.

-The HTTP server uses the `body` and `head` templates defined in the `gen/pages/blog/2023-09-09-hello-world/page.tmpl`:
+As I said earlier, the HTTP server uses the `body` and `head` templates defined in the `gen/pages/blog/2023-09-09-hello-world/page.tmpl` for the initial request or SSR.
+This is how we can render the `body` and `head` templates with the `base` template:

 ```go
 //go:embed gen components base.html base.htmx